sanjay-thakur/Number-Recognition/README.md

 # Handwritten Digit Recognition Project

 This project aims to develop a machine learning model for recognizing handwritten digits using the MNIST dataset.
-The model is trained to accurately predict the digits in images of handwritten numbers.
+The model is trained to accurately predict the digits.

 ## Features

-- Trained a deep learning model using TensorFlow/Keras on the MNIST dataset.
+- Trained a deep learning model using TensorFlow on the MNIST dataset.
-- Achieved [mention your model's accuracy] accuracy on the test set.
+- Achieved 0.9898999929428101 accuracy on the test set.
 - Implemented a user-friendly GUI for scanning and predicting handwritten digit images.
 - Integrated image preprocessing and prediction functionalities.
 - Included a trained model (`model_Gau.h5`) that can be used for predictions.